tchao168/msac-lab6/exercise08.md

         git diff
         git diff --staged
-After I change every modified files, both list commands only come back to command prompt
+Ans:After I change every modified files, both list commands only come back to command prompt

 11. Commit the changes
     now my working directory is clean and commit, it cloud be that I use wrong command at Q7